prisma/tiberius/README.md

 A native Microsoft SQL Server (TDS) client for Rust.

-[Ticket to follow](https://github.com/prisma/tiberius/issues/12) for what is still left to be done to get 0.4.0 published.

 ### Supported SQL Server versions

 | Version | Support level | Notes                               |